Si5m/error.php/README.md

 # error.php

-error.php is a simple and easy way to create a custom error page for your website
+error.php is a simple and easy way to create custom error pages for your website

 ## Installation and Usage

-Just add the following lines to your htaccess files and your good to go.
+Add the following lines to your htaccess files and your good to go

 ```
 ErrorDocument 401 /path/to/error.php?id=401